Hemanthreddy0321/MathServer/README.md

 <br>r --> Radius of Right Cylinder
 <br>h --> Height of Right Cylinder

-## DESIGN STEPS:
+## ALGORIHM

-### Step 1:
-Clone the repository from GitHub.
+1.Clone the repository from GitHub.

-### Step 2:
-Create Django Admin project.
+2.Create Django Admin project.

-### Step 3:
-Create a New App under the Django Admin project.
+3.Create a New App under the Django Admin project.

-### Step 4:
-Create python programs for views and urls to perform server side processing.
+4.Create python programs for views and urls to perform server side processing.

-### Step 5:
-Create a HTML file to implement form based input and output.
+5.Create a HTML file to implement form based input and output.

-### Step 6:
-Publish the website in the given URL.
+6.Publish the website in the given URL.

 ## PROGRAM :
 ```